Johan Thorn Prikker: Biography

 He was the son of a house painter.
 From 1881 to 1887, he was enrolled at the Royal Academy of Art, but left without completing his studies.
 In 1890, his friend Jan Toorop introduced him to the work of the Belgian art group, Les XX, who he exhibited with.
 Two years later, Joséphin Péladan gave him a similar introduction to the Salon de la Rose + Croix.
 Much of his painting, in the Symbolist style, was done during this period, from 1891 to 1895.

 In 1898, he became artistic director of the "Arts & Crafts" gallery in The Hague, which sold many Art Nouveau items and furnishings in addition to art works.
 He began designing furniture at this time, inspired by the work of Henry Van de Velde, who he had met in Belgium.
 That same year, he was married, but his wife died from a miscarriage only a year later.
 In 1900, he had a falling-out with the gallery's founder, Chris Wegerif (1859-1920), and resigned.
-The following year he joined with Van Velde and Johan Coenraad Altorf to create the "Villa De Zeemeeuw" (seagull) in Scheveningen for the dermatologist and art patron W.J.H.
+The following year he joined with Van de Velde and Johan Coenraad Altorf to create the "Villa De Zeemeeuw" (seagull) in Scheveningen for the dermatologist and art patron W.J.H.
 Leuring (?-1936); striving to make it a true Gesamtkunstwerk.
+For the villa's staircase, he created a large mural of a Christ-figure within an intricate geometric framework.
+Positioned on the back wall above the staircase, the work seamlessly integrates with the architectural space and is immediately visible upon entry.

 Despite this success, the clash between his aesthetics and the prevailing art styles, which was behind his departure from the gallery, continued.
 In addition, his political beliefs caused him to receive bad press (he was an anarchist when most of the Dutch art world favored socialism), which had a negative effect on his ability to obtain work.
 In 1904, he decided to move to Germany.

 With help from the art historian and museum director, Friedrich Deneken, he was able to obtain a teaching position in Krefeld at the new "Handwerker- und Kunstgewerbeschule".
 This gave him a free hand to create furniture and fabric designs.
 He also took his students on field trips to show them the pleasures of painting en plein air.